How to Cite This Chapter:

 Manifestations of RCM include dyspnea, fatigue, and features of right heart failure.
 Arrhythmias are common.
 The natural history of RCM largely depends on its etiology and severity of myocardial changes.

 1. Electrocardiography (ECG) may reveal abnormal P waves, a low R-wave amplitude, flat T waves, and supraventricular arrhythmias, especially atrial fibrillation.
 In amyloid cardiomyopathy, ECG typically has low voltages in limb leads.

 2. Echocardiography (Figure 3.6-4) may reveal normal or increased LV wall thickness, enlargement of both atria with relatively small ventricles, normal or slightly impaired systolic function of the ventricles, and diastolic LV dysfunction.

 3. Heart catheterization is performed in case of difficulties in differentiating between RCM and constrictive pericarditis.

 4. Cardiac magnetic resonance (CMR) imaging may be useful in differentiating underlying etiologies such as sarcoidosis, amyloidosis, endomyocardial fibrosis, or eosinophilia.

 5. Cardiac 18F-fluorodeoxyglucose positron emission tomography (FDG-PET) may be useful in conjunction with CMR in sarcoidosis, as it can identify active inflammation and inform on response to therapy.

 RCM is diagnosed on the basis of imaging studies and in some cases on the basis of histologic examination of cardiac biopsy specimens.

 RCM should be mainly differentiated from constrictive pericarditis.
 This usually requires a specialized cardiology assessment and may involve invasive testing.
 It is also important to exclude hypertrophic cardiomyopathy and severe hypertensive heart disease.

 1. Symptomatic treatment: As in chronic heart failure (see Chronic Heart Failure).

 2. Long-term anticoagulation is used in patients with atrial fibrillation.

-3. Heart transplantation is used in end-stage heart failure not responding to treatment.
+3. Heart transplant is used in end-stage heart failure not responding to treatment.

 4. Treatment of the underlying condition is used in patients with potentially reversible causes.